-FXHTRTT NO. DESCRIPTION -----\\\\\ \ \ \ \ \ \ \ \ \ \ 1.1\ Form of Underwriting Agreement.
-Amended and Restated Certificate of Incorporation of the Registrant.
-3.1 3.2 Amended and Restated By-Laws of the Registrant.
-4.1 Specimen certificate for shares of the Registrant's Common Stock, par value \$.01 per share (revised).
-4.2\ Form of Common Stock Purchase Warrant in connection with July 1995 line of credit.
-4.3\ Form of Common Stock Purchase Warrant in connection with May 1996 short-term loan.
-4.4\ Amended and Restated Registration Agreement dated October 19, 1994 between the Registrant and certain of its stockholders, and related First Amendment dated September 30, 1995 and Second Amendment dated July 1, 1996.
-Opinion of Johnson and Colmar.
-5.1 10.1\ Amended and Restated Incentive Compensation Plan.
-10.2\ Directors Stock Option Plan.
-10.3\ Loan and Security Agreement dated October 31, 1995 between the Registrant and Silicon Valley Bank, and related Amendments dated March 12, 1996 and June 4, 1996.
-Guaranty Agreement dated June 1, 1992 among the Registrant, Fleet National Bank, as Trustee, and 10.4\
+NO. DESCRIPTION

-Rhode Island Industrial-Recreational Building Authority, and related Regulatory Agreement dated June 1, 1992 between the Registrant and the Rhode Island Industrial-Recreational Building Authority.
+- 1.1' Form of Underwriting Agreement. - Certificate of Incorporation of the Registrant, as currently in effect.
+3.1\ - By-Laws of the Registrant, as currently in effect.
+Specimen Common Stock Certificate.
+3.5\ - 4.1\\ - 4.2\ Form of Common Stock Purchase Warrant in connection with July 1995 line of credit. - 4.3\ - Form of Common Stock Purchase Warrant in connection with May 1996 short-term loan.
+Amended and Restated Registration Agreement dated October 19, 1994 between the Registrant and certain 4.4 of its stockholders, and related First Amendment dated September 30, 1995 and Second Amendment dated July 1, 1996. - 5.1\\ Opinion of Johnson and Colmar. - 10.1\ Amended and Restated Incentive Compensation Plan. - 10.2\ Directors Stock Option Plan. - Loan and Security Agreement dated October 31, 1995 between the Registrant and Silicon Valley Bank, 10.3 and related Amendments dated March 12, 1996 and June 4, 1996. - 10.4\ Guaranty Agreement dated June 1, 1992 among the Registrant, Fleet National Bank, as Trustee, and Rhode Island Industrial-Recreational Building Authority, and related Regulatory Agreement dated June 1, 1992 between the Registrant and the Rhode Island Industrial-Recreational Building Authority. - 10.5\+ Radio-Frequency Heating Technology License Agreement dated November 10, 1995 between the Registrant and IIT Research Institute. - 10.6\+Alliance Agreement dated October 12, 1993 between the Registrant and Baxter Healthcare Corporation.